Decentralization

 Consensus and Security

-On Blockchains, code is law.
+On blockchains, code is law.
 This law needs to be secured against malicious attacks.
-While the security of the bitcoin blockchain is measured in mining hashpower, the security of PoS chains like Polkadot is measured in staked capital.
-Both approaches boild down to the simple rule: the "biggest" blockchain is the most secure.
+While the security of the Bitcoin blockchain is measured in mining hashpower, the security of PoS chains like Polkadot is measured in staked capital.
+Both approaches boil down to the simple rule: the "biggest" blockchain is the most secure.

 Governance